ASHAD-JAMAL/VRV_ASSIGNMENT/README.md

 # VRV Assignment: Role-Based Access Control (RBAC)

+Currently Google Authentication Is Not Working....I will add this feature very soon.

 ## Overview
 This project implements a complete  Role-Based Access Control (RBAC)  system with a  frontend  and  backend .
 The application allows users to register, log in, and access resources based on their roles (e.g., Admin, Moderator, or User).
 The solution follows best practices for  authentication ,  authorization , and secure role-based access.